tweedegolf/minecraft-character-configurator/README.md

 ### Minecraft Character Configurator

-There are 2 versions of the configurator: one made with [react-three](https://github.com/Izzimach/react-three) and another made with [react-three-renderer](https://github.com/toxicFork/react-three-renderer).
+There are 3 versions of the configurator: one made with [react-three](https://github.com/Izzimach/react-three) and 2 made with [react-three-renderer](https://github.com/toxicFork/react-three-renderer).
 This shows you the different approach of these libraries.

+In react-three-renderer Three.js' render method is called every animation frame by default; the third version shows you how you can disable automatic rendering in react-three-renderer and call Threejs' render method only when the component has been updated.

 Check the [live examples](http://data.tweedegolf.nl/minecraft/) to see how this works.